unm-historiography/2016-fall/new-historiography/outlines/jamie-access-update.md

    * Gibbon (227)
    * Human nature
    * Human spirit (Voltaire, Perrault 238+)
-  * How does a shift to history becoming more scientific, more philosphical impact audience/access?
+  * How does a shift to history becoming more scientific, more philosophical impact audience/access?